ujohn33/SMAP/README.md

 # SMAP Library

 SMAP is a Python library for smart meter analysis of consumption and temperature time-series data.
-It is a recreation of an R package, designed to provide similar functionality in Python.
+It's designed as a Python implementation of the R package [SmartMeterAnalytics](https://cran.r-project.org/web/packages/SmartMeterAnalytics/index.html), providing similar functionality for Python users.

 ## Features

-SMAP provides a range of functions for analyzing time-series data, including:
+Derived from extensive research and machine learning analysis, SMAP uses smart meter and weather data to derive 133 features, enabling recognition of various household characteristics with high accuracy.
+These features facilitate detailed analyses and interventions for energy efficiency improvements.
+Here are some key functionalities:

-- Calculating weekly average consumption
+- Weekly average consumption calculations.
-- Calculating evening consumption minus the minimum consumption
+- Evening minus minimum consumption calculations.
-- Calculating peak metrics for each group
+- Peak metrics calculation for each group.
+- Predicting household characteristics with high accuracy, including the type of water and space heating, the age of appliances, and the presence of photovoltaic systems.

 ## Installation

-You can install SMAP using pip:
+Install SMAP via pip:

 ```bash
 pip install SMAP